 What the mass distribution of the internet has done is made opinions of cavemen valid.
 Almost anyone can post a comment through a social media medium, and checking the validity and honest credentials of people are becoming more difficult than ever.
 If the internet has not already, it soon will make the opinion of everyone on the planet valid.
 This is bad not only for businesses, but for all organizations, charities and even individuals that, well, interact with other people.
 They are going to need ways and means to aggregate and identify the cavemen, while giving the people like Neil a mega phone.
 A failure in this endeavor will lead to negative reviews, lackluster customer or client retention and slowing revenue.
 Why?
 Because regular people searching for your business online will unknowingly taking star advice from cavemen.
 That is again where online reputation management can come in and solve this problem.

 The paradox of choice and the validity of all opinions, which the internet has enabled, is a major societal and business problem.
 However, solutions are quickly being both provided and implemented.
 The same thing that created this massive paradox of choice, the internet, is also attempting to solve the problem.
 But I do find it odd.
 It is almost a paradox within itself.
 The internet is attempting to solve the issues of massive, specialized and targeted data by aggregating more massive, specialized and targeted data to narrow down the choices.
 A paradox alleviating a paradox.
 Now that is something so cool it almost deserves a fancy name of its own… I just call it online reputation management.

-If you want demo a Reputation Management, sign up for a free trial!
+If you want a demo of Reputation Management, sign up for a free trial!